All Posts

 Guides

-SLA vs. PolyJet 3D Printing: In-Depth Comparison
+SLA vs. PolyJet (Material Jetting) 3D Printing: In-Depth Comparison

 sla vs polyjet 3D printing

-PolyJet and stereolithography (SLA) are two common processes for resin 3D printing.
+PolyJet, a form of material jetting 3D printing, and stereolithography (SLA) are two common processes for resin 3D printing.
 Both technologies are popular for producing high-accuracy, isotropic, and watertight industrial-quality prototypes and parts in a range of advanced materials with fine features and a smooth surface finish.

-In this comprehensive guide, we take a closer look at PolyJet and SLA 3D printers, and how they compare in terms of costs, print quality, materials, applications, workflow, speed, and more, to help you decide which technique is ideal for your business.
+In this comprehensive guide, we take a closer look at PolyJet vs. SLA 3D printers, and how they compare in terms of costs, print quality, materials, applications, workflow, speed, and more, to help you decide which technique is ideal for your business.

-What is PolyJet 3D Printing?
+What Is PolyJet 3D Printing?

 Stratasys Connex 500 polyjet 3D printer

-What is SLA 3D Printing?
+What Is SLA 3D Printing?

-SLA 3D printers contain a resin tank with a transparent base and non-stick surface, which serves as a substrate for the liquid resin to cure against, allowing for the gentle detachment of newly-formed layers.
+The most common inverted SLA 3D printers contain a resin tank with a transparent base and non-stick surface, which serves as a substrate for the liquid resin to cure against, allowing for the gentle detachment of newly-formed layers.

 White Paper